 Please follow our instructions on how to apply for an A*STAR PhD programme.

-- Interviews will take place on Monday, 8 January 2018.
+- Interviews will take place in February 2018.

 For general queries about the A*STAR programme, email email@example.com.

 If you have a query about a specific research project, you should contact the Manchester supervisor regarding your interest and application.
 You can find their details in the University’s online directory.